SublimeText/Ceedling/README.md

 ## Installation

 ### Plugin
-The preferred method of installing the Ceedling plugin is using `Package Control`.
+The preferred method of installing the Ceedling for ST3+ plugin is using [Package Control](https://packagecontrol.io/installation).

-[Install Package Control](https://packagecontrol.io/installation) if you haven't done so previously then:
+With Package Control installed:
 - Open the command palette
 - Select `Package Control: Install Packages`
 - Type `Ceedling`